 Infrastructure Replacement Mechanisms.
 In January 2014, the Public Utilities Commission of Nevada ("PUCN") approved final rules for a mechanism to defer and recover certain costs associated with accelerated replacement of non-revenue producing infrastructure.
 The regulations provide for the establishment of regulatory assets that recover the depreciation expense and authorized pre-tax rate of return of infrastructure replacement investments between rate cases, which also allows Southwest to develop rates to recover the associated amounts in a future general rate case proceeding, at which time the plant will be "rolled into" rate base.
 Southwest made a filing in May 2014, referred to as a Gas Infrastructure Replacement ("GIR") Advance Application, identifying early vintage plastic pipe ("EVPP") and vintage steel pipe ("VSP") projects for replacement beginning in January 2015.
 In October 2014, the PUCN approved EVPP replacement expenditures of \$14.4 million for 2015.
-In June 2015, Southwest filed its GIR Advance Application with the PUCN, associated with replacement work at an estimated cost of \$64 million, \$43.5 million of which are proposed to be allocated to accelerated replacements (subject to the GIR mechanism), resulting in an estimated annualized revenue requirement of \$4.6 million.
-Management currently expects a decision, associated with these projects, during the fourth quarter of 2015.
-Also during the fourth quarter of 2015, management expects to file a rate application associated with the estimated \$14.4 million of projects preapproved in 2014.
-The rate filing will be based upon projects placed in service by August 2015, with rates anticipated to be made effective in January 2016.
+In June 2015, Southwest filed its GIR Advance Application with the PUCN proposing \$43.5 million of accelerated pipe replacements (subject to the GIR mechanism).
+Once completed, the annualized revenue requirement associated with the accelerated replacement is estimated at \$4.6 million.
+In October 2015, the PUCN approved the GIR Advance Application, granting Southwest the authority to replace the \$43.5 million of infrastructure under the GIR mechanism.
+In October 2015, management filed a rate application to reset the GIR surcharge to reflect annualized revenues of \$4.5 million.
+The rate filing was based upon projects placed in service by August 2015, with rates anticipated to be made effective in January 2016.